python-control/python-control/doc/functions.rst

 System creation
 ===============

-The control toolbox makes use of "factory functions" to create input/output systems of different types (classes):
+Functions that create input/output systems from a description of the system properties:

 .. autosummary::
    :toctree: generated/